StreamSounds/library/_posts/2021-01-14-voicemeeter-banana.md

 Now go to your Voicemeeter Banana application and test some Alerts.
 You should see the Voicemeeter AUX audio bouncing around.
 Since we are pulling the audio into OBS via Browser Source and both Outputting and Monitoring.
 All we need is to push this audio to our headphones so we can hear when things happen.
 So select whichever A# is your headphones and test again to make sure you can hear it.

-I believe this should cover everything.
-If you have any questions about audio, audio mixing, microphones, obs, streaming, and other things, the Library by Stream Sounds has a discord!
+I believe this should cover everything to get started with Voicemeeter Banana.
+However, if you have any trouble please join the [Library Discord](https://discord.streamsounds.tv/) to get the help you need with setting up Voicemeeter or if you have any questions about audio, audio mixing, microphones, OBS, streaming, and other things.
 We would love to have a chat about things and look forward to learning, teaching and assisting in many different things.
 Not just audio!
-Just like a library is full of random knowledge collected, we wish to grow our own knowledge and share it with others!
-So please come join us in the sharing: (discord link)
+Just like a library is full of random knowledge collected, we wish to grow our own knowledge and share it with others.
+So please come join us in the sharing.